tanboonjoon/main/docs/DeveloperGuide.md

 **MSS:**
 1. User enters the search command along with a search term into the CLI.
 2. The system will first search for tasks with the matching search terms and display to the user.

 Use case ends.

-Extensions:
+**Extensions:**

 1a.
 User did not enter a search term

 >The system will display an error along with the suggested format for the search command.

 Use case ends.

 2a.
 Search term entered by the user did not match any task
 >The system will display a message informing the user that the search did not yield any results.

 Use case ends.

 ### Use case :  Deleting or marking a task as done

 **MSS:**

-1. User <u>searches for the task (UC: Searching of tasks)</u>  or <u>views task that are due in the near future (UC: View tasks that are due in the near future)</u>
+1. User *searches for the task (UC: Searching of tasks)*  or *views task that are due in the near future (UC: View tasks that are due in the near future)*
 2. User enters the delete command along with the index of the task to delete.
 3. System will delete the selected task.

 Use case ends.

-Extensions:
+**Extensions:**

 3a.
 Index provided by user is not valid
->The system will display an error message along with the suggested format for the delete command Use case ends.
+>The system will display an error message along with the suggested format for the delete command

+Use case ends.

 ### Use case :  Editing the details of a task System: To-do list

 **MSS:**

-User searches for the task (UC: Searching of tasks)  or views task that are due in the near future (UC: View tasks that are due in the near future)
+1. User *searches for the task (UC: Searching of tasks)* or *views task that are due in the near future (UC: View tasks that are due in the near future)*
-User enters the edit command with the index of the task the user wishes to edit, along with the new details.
+2. User enters the edit command with the index of the task the user wishes to edit, along with the new details.
-System will edit and save the selected task
+3. System will edit and save the selected task

 Use case ends.

-Extensions:
+**Extensions:**

 3a.
 Index provided by user is not valid
-The system will display an error message along with the suggested format for the edit command Use case ends.
+>The system will display an error message along with the suggested format for the edit command

+Use case ends.

 3b.
 Not all details are provided by the user.
-The system will only edit the details of the task the user provides and leave the rest unmodified.
+>The system will only edit the details of the task the user provides and leave the rest unmodified.

 Use case ends.

 3c.
 The user did not enter any new details
-The system will leave the task unmodified
+>The system will leave the task unmodified

 Use case ends.